Tibetan People

 Travel Tips for Tibetan Areas

 If you are thinking of travel to Tibet, you should know how to get Tibet travel permit in the first time.
 Trip to Lhasa and beyond, attractions in Kailash region is included in the Tibet autonomous region and required a travel permit to access.
-We also have one of our great overland trips starting from Lhasa to Kashgar to recommend you the best thing to do.
+Adventures In Tibet also has one of our great overland trips starting from Lhasa to Kashgar to recommend you the best thing to do.
 Check our other essential internal links that may help you are: Trekking Adventures | Our Office Direction | Tibet group visa.

 Comments